dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

-The member-list component does not have a specific behavior and its corresponding Dart code is simple with the members property only (Code 8).
+The x-member-list component does not have a specific behavior and its corresponding Dart code is simple with the members property only (Code 8).

 **Code 8**: MemberList component class.